gnolang/gno/docs/concepts/portal-loop.md

 ### Deploying to the Portal Loop

-There are two kinds of deployements to Portal Loop:
+There are two ways to deploy code to the Portal Loop:

 1. *automatic* - all packages in `examples/gno.land/{p,r}/` get added to the new genesis each cycle,